 Further, the Fed requires debtor banks to post sufficient collateral before borrowing through the Discount Window, so the argument that only insolvent banks are the ones who borrow from the Fed is rather weak.

-The question policy need to address is: do we want banks to fear borrowing from the Fed—risking investor retribution if they do, putting themselves in dangerous, illiquid situations if they don't—or do we want a healthy, liquid banking system that serves the needs of our communities?
+The question policymakers need to address is: do we want banks to fear borrowing from the Fed—risking investor retribution if they do, putting themselves in dangerous, illiquid situations if they don't—or do we want a healthy, liquid banking system that serves the needs of our communities?

 I think we all know the answer to that one.